quasarframework/app-extension-qpdfviewer/demo/src/markdown/pdfviewer.md

 ```

 # PDFjs
 The PDFjs engine is a bit buggy.
 It's been found that it works best if you can provide a full URL instead of a relative URL.
+Or, the first character of your URL path **must** start with a `/`.
+So instead of `statics/my-pdf-file.pdf` use `/statics/my-pdf-file.pdf`.

 # Blobs
 If you want to load a PDF as a blob, you can do it like this: